40 Under 40 Recognition Program

 Christopher Olivares Martinez, Ph.D.
 Assistant Professor University of California, Irvine

 Shu-Yuan Pan, Ph.D., P.E.
-Associate Professor National Taiwan University
+Associate Professor College of Bioresources and Agriculture National Taiwan University

 Brian Pinkard, Ph.D.
 CTO Aquagga, Inc.